ibm-cloud-docs/cis/origin.md

 {: #cis-origin-certificates}

-Origin certificates are TLS certificates that are issued by {{site.data.keyword.cis_full}} to secure traffic between the {{site.data.keyword.cis_full}} edge and your origin server.
+Origin certificates are TLS certificates that are issued by {{site.data.keyword.cis_full}} to secure traffic between the {{site.data.keyword.cis_short_notm}} edge and your origin server.
 Order free TLS certificates to install on your origin server.
 {: shortdesc}

 ![Diagram of an origin certificate](images/origin-cert.svg "Diagram of an origin certificate"){: caption="A diagram of an origin certificate" caption-side="bottom"}